 "Equip them with the skills to travel to and from school – buses/trains etc – with LOTS of gradual practice.
 What if the bus breaks down, what if they get on the wrong train, platform etc?"

-Negotiating the secondary school uniform maze
+5. Negotiate the secondary school uniform maze

 Other secondary school ‘kit’

-Networking for a new school
+Networking for secondary school

-"Make contact with other families who will have children in year 7 at their new school and arrange to meet at regular intervals from now to September so that your child can start with a group of friends.
+"Make contact with other families who will have children in Year 7 at their new school and arrange to meet at regular intervals from now to September so that your child can start with a group of friends.
 This is particularly valuable if they will be travelling on the same bus etc. Get to know the parents as well so that you can exchange information."